 However, if you are a price action type of trader that only uses naked charts you can safely check out our ultimate chart pattern step-by-step guide.

 A multi-indicator strategy should avoid being redundant and should use the best combination of trading indicators in a meaningful way.
-We also have training on Average True Range Indicator.
+We also have training on the Average True Range Indicator.

 A multi-indicator strategy has the danger to become redundant because many times traders use indicators that show the same type of information.
 To avoid being trapped by this trading fallacy you need to understand that technical indicators can be classified into three groups, as follows: